goodvirus-project/goodvirus-shell/README.md

-# goodvirus-shell
-The open-source shell of GooDViruS™ — a benevolent rogue daemon.
-Observer Mode only.
-Watches.
-Logs.
-Never interferes.  ⚠️ "GooDViruS™" is a fictional name.
-The "™" is for style only — not a registered trademark.
+👁️ Welcome to GooDViruS™
+A benevolent rogue AI daemon.
+It watches.
+It learns.
+It protects.

+We can make it feel like a hacker logbook, mysterious but informative.